Why working with a web developer takes your client projects to the next level

 More than just outsourcing

-A good partnership with a web developer is more than just putting work away.
-It's a partnership where your expertise reinforces each other.
+A good collaboration with a web developer is more than just putting work away.
+It is a partnership where your expertise reinforces each other.

 You provide the creative vision and customer relationship.
-Your partner brings technical expertise and makes sure your designs come to life perfectly.
-Together, you deliver a final product that is better than what you could create separately.
+Your partner brings technical knowledge and makes sure your designs come to life perfectly.
+Together, you deliver a final product that is better than anything you could create separately.

 This also means you can take on more projects.
 While your partner is working on the technical execution of project A, you can already be designing for project B.